jasgrewal/jasgrewal.github.io/_posts/2018-05-14-creating-svg-thumbnail.md

 comments: true
 ---

 Ok so the SVG based thumbnail creation wasn't terribly challenging.
-All I had to do was initialize an SVG file in the img/ folder for this project, and point the 'avatar' field to the file in the `_config.yml` file.
+All I had to do was initialize an SVG file in the img/ folder for this project, and point the 'avatar' field to the image name, in the `_config.yml`.

 The tricky part, I guess, is documenting what I did.

 <!--more-->